Q – What time do your Doors open?

 Q – Is there a discount for large group bookings?

 No. No matter how large the group we do not do discounts.
-For more information on food and drinks and visiting as a group CLICK HERE for Group bookings info pdf
+For more information on food and drinks and visiting as a group CLICK HEREGroup bookings at The Comedy Store 2017 to open an info pdf

 Q – Can I reserve seats?